LanLi2017/yw-idcc-17/README.md

 	   C:\Users\tmcphill>
      ```
-  * **XSB**: a Logic Programming and Deductive Database system for Unix and Windows.
-It is available at [XSB homepage]
+  * **XSB**: a Logic Programming and Deductive Database system for Unix and Windows ([XSB homepage]
-  (http://xsb.sourceforge.net).
-The download and installation page for XSB is at [here] (http://xsb.sourceforge.net/downloads/downloads.html).
-Please navigate to the page https://sourceforge.net/projects/xsb/files/xsb/.
+  (http://xsb.sourceforge.net)).
+The download and installation page for XSB is at [here] (http://xsb.sourceforge.net/downloads/downloads.html) or please navigate to the page https://sourceforge.net/projects/xsb/files/xsb/.
 The version 3.7 is the newest version.
 Download the XSB executable `xsb-3.7.0.exe` for Windows platform.
 Run the downloaded installer file and accept all default configuration.
    This is the extra steps for Windows users.
 Please determine the directory containing the XSB executable:

     ```sh